Navigating the Underused Housing Tax Landscape in Canada

 Which Properties does the UHT Applies to?

 The Underused Housing Tax applies to residential properties in Canada.
-There are so many definitions and specifications out there that it is sometimes hard to understand what the government is trying to accomplish.
-To help you further understand, here are some examples of residential properties as described on the CRA website.
+However, definitions and conditions vary, which can make the rules difficult to follow.
+To clarify, here are a few examples of residential properties as outlined on the CRA website.

 Housing Types for Canadian Taxes